cloudyr/pyMTurkR/README.md

 pyMTurkR was started because Amazon decided to [deprecate the API](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI-legacy/Welcome.html) that MTurkR was using (meaning MTurkR would stop working).
 The goal of this project is to create a package that functions in a way that will be familiar to MTurkR users, making the transition easier.

 Unlike MTurkR, pyMTurkR is not purely a native R-language package.
 Instead, it uses [`reticulate`](https://rstudio.github.io/reticulate) to import the [`boto3`](https://aws.amazon.com/sdk-for-python) module for Python.
-This is not necessarily a bad thing, and from the user perspective there is probably in most cases little difference.
+Having a cross-language dependency is not necessarily a bad thing and from the user perspective there is probably no difference, besides the extra install steps mentioned above.

 ## What can it do? ##